We serve children, adolescents & adults.

 Ms. Cathy Brock, MA, LPCC, LMHC

 She is a proud University of Washington alumna and received her MA in Clinical Psychology from Antioch University in Seattle.
-Throughout her career, she has worked in a variety of settings, including academic and clinical centers, research programs, private and community health clinics, and in private practice.
+Throughout her career, she has specialized in autism and related conditions while working in a variety of settings, including academic and clinical centers, research programs, private and community health clinics, and in private practice.